Tar Tay Gyi

 Tar Tay Gyi (တာတေကြီး), is a 2017 Burmese comedy horror film starring Nay Toe and Shwe Thamee.
 The film produced by Lu Swan Kaung Production premiered in Myanmar on November 24, 2017.
 The film is an unofficial remake of the 2011 Indian Tamil-language film Muni 2: Kanchana.

-Plot
+The film revolves around Ye Khaung, who is scared to venture outside gets possessed by a ghost and starts behaving weirdly.
+The film's direction was handled by Wyne.

+Synopsis

-Ye Khaung, who was cowardly afraid of ghosts, later encountered a unknown spirit from the grounds of old abandoned house.
-Being possessed by three ghosts from previous life which troubled their family.
-Exorcism led to ghosts surrendered and told about his miserable life after being cast away by his father for being gay wanted vengeance for death of their family.
+Ye Khaung, who was cowardly afraid of ghosts, later encountered an unknown spirit from the grounds of an old abandoned house.
+He was possessed by three ghosts from a previous life, who troubled his family.
+During the exorcism, the ghosts surrendered and revealed their miserable lives after being cast away by their father for being gay.
+They sought vengeance for the death of their family.